k21971/EvilHack/doc/evilhack-changelog.md

 - Sling bullets can have object properties
 - New spell - critical healing
 - New player race/role combo - giant Healer
+- Allow Illithids with intrinsic flying to enter into and stay in pools/moats